Procedure Number: 5.4.3-P

 - If required delivery time was met

-- KCTCS System Office of Procurement to Payment Services must be notified within two weeks when materials are returned, damaged shipments are received, or other disputes arise regarding established purchase orders so documentation can be noted.
+- KCTCS Office of Procurement to Payment Services shall be notified within two weeks when materials are returned, damaged shipments are received, or other disputes arise regarding established purchase orders so documentation can be noted.

-- Upon receipt, deliveries must be inspected for (including but not limited to):
+- Upon receipt, deliveries shall be inspected for (including but not limited to):